 The uniformity of the Tuttorosso tomatoes was all similar in size and shape.
 The Hunt’s was a mod-podge of big and little tomatoes.

 The tomato integrity had Tuttoross0 the leader again.
-The Tuttoross0 tomatoes looked plump and firm while the Hunt’s tomatoes looked soggy and collapsed.
+The Tuttoross0 tomatoes looked plump and firm, while Hunt’s tomatoes looked soggy and collapsed.

-When it came to the amount of peel and seeds present, Hunt’s was almost half the can.
-You could see the seeds and some of the tomatoes had more than one-half of their peel still attached.
+Hunt’s was almost half the can when it came to the amount of peel and seeds present.
+You could see the seeds, and some of the tomatoes had more than one-half of their peel still attached.
 The Tuttoross0 tomatoes had no peels, and if any seeds were present, we did not see them.

 The juice on the Tuttoross0 Tomatoes reminded me of my grandma’s canned tomato juice.
 It was a deep red and thick.
 It had immense flavor.
-The Hunt’s tomatoes were more like water, and I could see the separation between the juice and water.
+The Hunt’s tomatoes were more like water, and I could see separating the juice and water.

 As for the taste, Tuttorosso won hands down.
 The flavors were more like vine-picked.
-The Hunt’s tomatoes had a metallic taste, and the flavor was lacking.
+The Hunt’s tomatoes had a metallic taste, lacking the flavor.

 I encourage you to take the Tuttorosso Challenge with your favorite brand of tomatoes.
 After all, the best recipes start with the best ingredients.

 I received the items to participate in the Tuttorosso Challenge as a Tuttorosso Tomatoes Ambassador.
 The opinions and photos expressed in this post are 100% my own.